 The hungry bin is hard on waste, easy on your back.
 You do not have to lift any heavy trays to harvest the castings.

-The hungry bin does not have a tap that can block or need replacing.
+The hungry bin does not have a tap that can block or needs replacing.
 The liquid drains through a filter straight into a tray.

 Landfill is costly, especially for businesses.
 Save money by processing food waste on-site.
 The hungry bin system is modular, so you can fit it into any sized space.
 Just add more bins as you need them.